Benefits of Word of Mouth Marketing

 Word of mouth marketing is one of the most effective ways to spread your message across audiences.
 It’s a cost-effective strategy for building a community among your buyers.
 By using a few simple tactics, you can create a stir around your brand and establish your company as trustworthy and reliable.

-But ultimately, if what you’re offering or selling isn’t worth talking about, no amount of marketing tactics or shenanigans are going to spark conversation.
+But ultimately, if what you’re offering or selling isn’t worth talking about, no amount of marketing tactics or shenanigans are going to spark conversation or brand advocates.
 That’s why, when it comes to WOM advertising, it’s wise to pay special attention to your narrative.
 By fine-tuning or highlighting a facet of your message, you might just create a buzz that chatters across multiple channels.

 That chatter will drive awareness and foster trust.
 That trust, ultimately, is why people are going to buy into your product.